CornellLabofOrnithology/ebirdst/README.md

 differences between versions.** To request access to previous versions, please contact <ebird@cornell.edu>.

+## Data access

+As of July 2021, data access is now granted through a Access Request Form at: <https://ebird.org/st/request>.
+Access with this form generates a key to be used with this R package and is provided immediately (as long as commercial use is not requested).
+Our terms of use have been updated to be more permissive in many cases, particularly academic and research use.
+When requesting data access, please be sure to carefully read the terms of use and ensure that your intended use is not restricted.
+Data are no longer publicly available via AWS, aside from an example dataset.

 ## Citation

 If you use the the eBird Status & Trends data please cite it with: